.

 *Later Abhinav Gupta added a ninth one to it, Shanta: Peace.

-Number of Classical Dance : 8 or 9 ?
+Number of Classical Dance: 8 or 9?

-Presently, as per Sangeet Natak Akademi, there exists eight classical dance forms in India, which include Bharatnatyam, Kuchipudi, Kathakali, Mohiniattam, Odissi, Manipuri, Kathak and Sattriya.
+Presently, as per Sangeet Natak Akademi, there exist eight classical dance forms in India, which include Bharatnatyam, Kuchipudi, Kathakali, Mohiniattam, Odissi, Manipuri, Kathak and Sattriya.
 However, the Ministry of Culture also considers Chhau Dance as a classical dance of India, making the total number of classical dances in India as nine.

 List of Classical Dances of India :